-I have come to believe that people have to acquire a certain literacy in order to deal with the challenges of new online environments.
+In my work, I ask what knowledge, skills, and abilities people need in order to deal with the challenges of new online environments.
 The collapse of formerly distinct social contexts, the convergence of traditional media, the large-scale data collection by providers and institutions, or new media’s potential to occupy people’s minds in new ways require individuals to take elaborate and oftentimes difficult decisions when communicating and acting in multimodal online environments.
 What characterizes these challenges?
-How do people cope with them?
-How can we empower individuals and strengthen their self-determination in these modern media environments?
+How do they affect people’s lives, their well-being, and their communication routines?
+How do people cope with these novel challenges?
+What norms emerge from novel communication technologies and how does they influence people’s behavior?
+And finally, how can we empower individuals and strengthen their self-determination in these modern media environments?

-Prior research has often focused on conducting large-scale surveys and thus on investigating processes (such as the ones describes above) from a general or aggregative perspective.
+Prior research has often focused on conducting (cross-sectional) surveys and thus on investigating communication processes from a general or aggregative perspective (i.e., a between-person perspective).
 In my recent work, I try to overcome this limitation by adopting a situational approach.
-I thereby aim at analyzing how both non-situational factors (e.g., stable person characteristics such as personality or skills) as well as situational factors (both personal and environmental factors that vary accross different situations) affect people’s situational behavior.
-The point I want to make is that we can only understand people’s choices and behaviors by considering the situational circumstances next to person characteristics as they profoundly shape them on a daily basis.
+I developed theoretical approaches that allow to analyze how both non-situational factors (e.g., stable person characteristics such as personality or skills) as well as situational factors (both personal and environmental factors that vary across different situations) affect people’s behavior.
+I believe that we can only truly understand people’s choices and behaviors by considering both situational circumstances and person characteristics as well as their potential interactions.